Swimming For Back Pain Relief - Take The Plunge Today

 But if swimming is something you only ever did during school lessons and summer holidays then it may not be that easy.

-And this was the case for me in the beginning.
+And it certainly wasn’t for me at the beginning.

 Because while I could technically swim, in reality it was more like just staying afloat.